TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Chaos.md

 <br />

-This file, is a Python Script that encrypt files:
+This file is a Python Script to encrypt files:

 <br />